November 28, 2018

 Not possible to view the inside of St.Martin's because of renovations

 Walking parallel to the young Rhine River, here called Vorderrhein or Rein Anteriur.
-This trail is part of St. James Trail, Grisons portion.
+(In English = Anterior Rhine).

 We passed through a couple of small villages.
 This one, Cumpadials, was the end of the hike for us, only 8 km from Disentis.